Budget deficit to hit record $3.3T due to virus, recession

 Budget deficit to hit record $3.3T due to virus, recessionNew

-WASHINGTON (AP) — The federal budget deficit is projected to hit a record $3.3 trillion as huge government expeditures to fight the coronavirus and to prop up the economy have added more than $2 trillion to the federal ledger, The word comes from the Congressional Budget Office.
-The project deficit is more than triple the 2019 shortfall and more than double the levels experienced after the market meltdown and Great Recession of 2008-2009.
-Government spending, fueled by four coronavirus response measures, would register at $6.6 trillion _ at least $2 trillion more than 2019.
+WASHINGTON (AP) — The federal budget deficit is projected to hit a record $3.3 trillion as huge government expenditures to fight the coronavirus and to prop up the economy have added more than $2 trillion to the federal ledger.
+The word comes from the Congressional Budget Office.
+The projected deficit is more than triple the 2019 shortfall and more than double the levels experienced after the market meltdown and Great Recession of 2008-2009.
+Government spending, fueled by four coronavirus response measures, would register at $6.6 trillion — at least $2 trillion more than 2019.